 You might feel skeptical.
 How can putting on a headset actually help with stress or anxiety?
 But consider this: your mind reacts to what it perceives.

-Even if your actual apartment is chaotic and noisy, picture yourself sitting in a peaceful forest while being led by a calming voice and practicing deep breathing techniques.
+Even if your actual apartment is chaotic and noisy, picture yourself sitting in a peaceful forest while a calming voice leads you through deep breathing techniques.
 That’s the magic of VR.

 Many mental health apps now integrate with VR, offering: